Ningalkkum Aakaam Kodeeshwaran

-Series Overview
+Series overview

 Background

 In 2011, Business Standard announced that Kaun Banega Crorepati was going to be remade into five regional Indian languages.
 Suresh Gopi was selected to host the Malayalam version and was quoted saying:

-The episodes for Ningalkkum Aakam Kodeeshwaran were shot at AVM Studios in Chennai, where its Tamil equivalent Neengalum Vellalam Oru Kodi was also shot.
+The episodes for Ningalkkum Aakam Kodeeshwaran were shot at AVM Studios in Chennai, where its Tamil equivalent Neengalum Vellalam Oru Kodi was also shotand Kannadada Kotyadhipati, where its Kannada equivalent was also filmer.

 Production

 Season 1

 Shyla CK, a contestant from Idukki, was the first person to win ₹50,00,000/- in the show, the highest amount won in the season.
 Shyla correctly answered the 14th question worth ₹50 lakhs/-, but she quit on the final question.